 • Which attractions and places to visit in Oban,

-Oban is a small town, but even though there are not as many sights as in big cities like Edinburgh or Glasgow, there is still loads to see.
+Oban is a small town, but even though there are not as many sights as in big cities like Edinburgh or Glasgow, there is still a lot to see.

-The tower is free to enter and the views of the Sound of Kerrera as well as the islands near Oban are magnificent.
-I doubt that there is a better place to see the sunset than here!
+The tower is free to enter, and the views of the Isle of Kerrera, Lismore and Mull beyond it are magnificent.
+McCaig’s Tower is also a fabulous place to see the sunset in Oban.

 Craobh Haven Cottages: Seaview Self-Catering Accommodation near Oban | Watch Me See | Stay at Craobh Haben Cottages, a gorgeous self-catering accommodation near Oban with views across the sea and the Craobh Haven marina.
 Your cottage is just a stone's throw away from Oban, making it the perfect place to be based when exploring wonderfull Argyll!